RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 2.md

 Brun wrestled her mind out of her own self obsessive thoughts and counted the steps out as they arrived at the room.

 "Three, two, one, this door.
 We've given you suite 17."
 Brun announced, hip checking the security pad with her master key to momentarily unlock it.
-And when Trouble made no moves to open the door and Brun still had no free hands, she lost her cool.
+And when Trouble made no moves to open the door and Brun still had no free hands, she lost her temper.
 Kicking out and delicately swiping the door handle down with her foot while at the same time pushing it open in the brief window where it could move before the lock re-armed.
 Brun did her best to pull herself together again while silently reprimanding herself and trying to not congratulate herself on the successful trick.

 She lead Trouble into the room, pointing out the bathroom and kitchenette, placing the food down on the counter in the latter, before leading them to the bed.
-Trouble still looked exhausted on top of injured, even if they'd just been sleeping and resting they looked like they needed another whole week's worth of rest.
+Trouble still looked exhausted on top of injured, even if Brun had just taken them out of a room with a bed, they still looked like they needed more rest. even if they'd just been sleeping and resting they looked like they needed another whole week's worth of rest.
 Fetching her, now cooling, plate of food Brun tried to get Trouble's attention again.

 "I cooked you some warm food, just like a said I would."
+Giving the plate a gentle rap with the back of her nails to draw Trouble's attention while holding out a fork for them.

+Watching Trouble eating gave Brun the exact type of emotion she was expecting, but she didn't like it.
+It seemed she very much did equate Trouble with a small creature in need of help, because she felt the same watching Trouble as she did when birds or critters got to the food she might set out of them from the kitchen scraps.
+She looked away, lay on the bed beside Trouble and began scolding herself.

+"Hey..."
+Brun tried to talk to dismiss her own train of thought before Beth's warning not to use trouble as a name floated to fill the space. "...Small one..."
+Brun used every ounce of mental fortitude to not slap herself for further infantilizing her ward.
+She forced herself to keep talking so that wasn't how that sentence ended.
+"I'm going to keep you safe."
+She tried to reassure Trouble, but with her multitude of fuck ups, simple platitudes didn't seem like enough, especially since they hadn't even paused eating in response.

+"Actually safe, I'm the only person who knows you came here, we've checked you in under a pseudonym so no one can ask after you."
+Brun realized this might sound like she had planned the perfect kidnapping and her internal count of crimes and failures increased once more.
+"My shift's over in ten minutes so I'm fine to just sit with you and do whatever you need to feel content."
+As the words tumbled out of her mouth Brun realized she actually meant it, this was put on her mental pile of stuff to consider later.
+She took the room key from her pocket and placed it on Trouble's thigh.

+"Ohh, by the way I'm Brunhilde.
+You can just call me Brun."
+Brun interjected once more into the silence.
+Realizing while she still didn't know Trouble's name, they also didn't know hers.
+She was curious if Trouble had given her a name as she had, but held the question back.

+Trouble said something, but it was too quiet for Brun to hear.
+She sat up and shuffled closer to her and leaned in.

+"Pardon Love, I didn't catch that."

+"Felicity" Trouble muttered.
+Brun, having been awake for 18 hours at this point and just finished a 9 hour graveyard shift, took a moment to connect the dots.
+Brun furrowed her brow, and tried as hard as she could to overwrite where she had memorized Trouble's name to replace it with Felicity.

+"Lovely to hear, Felicity."
+Brun announced, doing her darnedest to not think the world trouble.

+As silence settled back over the room, broken only by Felicity's quiet eating, Brun lay back on the bed, making sure to keep either an arm or leg touching her ward in an effort to reassure them.